 Maryland DJS has installed cameras throughout the facility in the interior and exterior parts of the facility.
-GRYC has over one hundred cameras installed throughout the facility.
+Charles Hickey has over one hundred cameras installed throughout the facility.
 The Facility Assessment form indicates blind spots were identified in the dormitory entrance, middle of the dormitory, and the school entrance.
-When a facility camera is inoperable a request for camera repairs would be emailed by the facility administrators to a DJS Department of Information Technology specialist.
-The PREA Coordinator as well as the superintendent indicated that camera repairs can sometimes take place with the specialist remoting in and repairs are always made in a timely manner.
-All of the documentation regarding camera repairs would be maintained by the facility administrators.
+When a facility camera is inoperable, the facility administrators would email a request for camera repairs to a DJS Department of Information Technology specialist.
+The PREA Coordinator indicated that camera repairs can sometimes occur with the specialist remoting in, and repairs are always made in a timely manner.
+The facility administrators would maintain all of the documentation regarding camera repairs.